 - Complete EDUC 102 and 202 with a grade of C or higher

-- Pass the MTTC Professional Readiness Exam in math, reading and writing (note - for fall 2014, candidates may begin EDUC 302-303 as long as they have met all other requirements for admission to the Professional Education Program).
+- Meet the testing requirements for reading, mathematics, and writing (note - for spring 2015, candidates may begin EDUC 302-303 as long as they have met all other requirements for admission to the Professional Education Program).

 - Submit the declaration of major and/or minor form to the Registrar’s office. (signed by the appropriate advisors: Elementary | Secondary)